somamos/syllabification-by-analogy/README.md

 Written on MacOS with Python 3.8.2 and Windows with Python 3.11.0.

 As of 11/17/2023, all preprocessed datasets are tracked with the repository -- no preprocessing needed!
 Just run `python pba.py` from the repository location after cloning.
-The top-level code has a few methods to get you started.
+The top-level code has a few sample functions to get you started.

 The repository currently consists of